luisrodolfo10/incremental_sfm/README.md

 To see more information about the pipeline [here](https://luisrodolfo10.github.io/incremental_sfm/)

-The datasets used in this project are from Tohoku University, you can check it out [here] (https://www.aoki.ecei.tohoku.ac.jp/mvs/)
+The datasets used in this project are from Tohoku University, you can check them out [here] (https://www.aoki.ecei.tohoku.ac.jp/mvs/)